The Up-Beat: Top police heroes of March

 From small gestures of kindness to incredible acts of heroism, police officers help their communities every day.
 Our monthly news roundup, The Up-Beat, aims to bring greater attention to these inspiring stories.

-This month, we highlight a dramatic rescue from a burning vehicle, a Narcan success and more stories of cops lending a hand.
+This month, we're highlighting an unlikely friendship, one officer's contribution to the war in Ukraine and more stories of cops lending a hand.
 Do you have an uplifting story to share?
-Email email@example.com or complete the box below.
+Email firstname.lastname@example.org or submit a story using the link below.